Depression doesn’t just go away on its own, so if you feel depressed, it’s best to do something about it. Try these five ways to manage depression.

-These are the most common symptoms of depression.
-But each person may have slightly different symptoms.
+These are the most common symptoms of depression, but everyone experiences depression differently.
 Symptoms may include:

-- Weight or appetite changes because of eating too much or too little
+- Weight or appetite changes due to eating too much or too little.

-- Changes in sleeping patterns.
-These include fitful sleep, inability to sleep, early morning awakening, or sleeping too much.
+- Changes in sleeping.
+These include fitful sleep, inability to sleep, early morning awakening or sleeping too much.

-- Decreased energy, fatigue, and being “slowed down”
+- Decreased energy, fatigue and feeling slowed down.

-- Frequent thoughts of death or suicide, wishing to die, or attempting suicide.
-(Note: People with this symptom should get treatment right away!)
+- Frequent thoughts of death or suicide, wishing to die or attempting suicide.
+Call 988 immediately if you or someone you know are struggling with these thoughts.